Departments & Organizations

 Medical Education Staff

 I am a practicing General Internist with additional training in Public Health (MPH, 1995, Johns Hopkins) and Medical Education (General Internal Medicine Fellowship, Johns Hopkins 1992-1995).
 I haven been working as a Yale Faculty member since 1995.
-I provide comprehensive medical care to my own panel of 1300 patients at Yale Internal Medicine Associates including preventive care.
-I work with a group of physicians to voluntarily provide medical care to New Haven residents without health insurance, called Project Access New Haven.
-Additionally, I direct the Primary Care Clerkship for 4th year Yale Medical students.
+I provide comprehensive medical care to my own panel of 1200 patients at Yale Internal Medicine Associates including preventive care.
+I work with a group of physicians who volunteer to provide medical care to New Haven area residents who lack health insurance, called Project Access- New Haven (pa-nh.org).
+Additionally, I direct a required clinical clerkship for all Yale Medical Students, the Biopsychosocial Approach to Health - Primary Care Psychiatry Clerkship.

 Following is a more detailed biographical sketch: